uwciso/browser-security/README.md

 1. Install [Docker](https://www.docker.com/)

-2. Run the public Docker Hub container, passing through Filebrowser credentials as environment variables (the values of which you can modify to suit your preference)
+2. Run the public Docker Hub container, passing through File Browser credentials as environment variables (the values of which you can modify to suit your preference)
 `docker run -e "FILE_BROWSER_USER=student" -e "FILE_BROWSER_PASSWORD=pwd" -d -p 127.0.0.1:4000:3100 -p 127.0.0.1:4001:8080 uwciso/browser-security:1.1`

 3. Browse to the exercises at [http://localhost:4000](http://localhost:4000) and the File Browser at [http://localhost:4001](http://localhost:4001)